DRY CUTTING – Why Whirling Makes Economic Sense

 No company realizes this more than the large manufacturing plants of the automobile industry, where coolant costs can be staggering.
-So much so that Leistritz has recently sold 5 whirling machines to Ford, USA for the production of steering worms.
+So much so that Leistritz has recently sold five whirling machines to Ford Motor Company USA for the production of steering worms.
 One of the deciding factors in winning this order is that the Leistritz machines operate 100% dry.
 Ford has taken the responsibility to lead the industry, by reducing coolant and cutting fluid usage by 80%.
-To the pessimistic, this may appear to be an unattainable, but with help from Leistritz, Ford is proceeding.